125 year timeline

 Lula Naff Ryman Trailblazer Award Is Presented For The First Time

 October 17, 2017 – Nashville Business Journal and Ryman Hospitality Properties presented the first ever Lula Naff Ryman Trailblazer Award, recognizing an outstanding woman in music business history.
 The inaugural award was presented posthumously to Lula Naff, Ryman Auditorium’s long-term manager and significant player in the 1900’s, spearheading the establishment of the Ryman as one of the most culturally significant icons in the entertainment industry.
 Additional honorees at Nashville Business Journal’s Women in Music City Awards include Kelsea Ballerini and Jo Walker-Meador.
 The honorees were recognized at a red-carpet awards dinner on October 17 at Music City Center.
-To read more about Lula Naff, please click here.
+To read more about Lula Naff, please click here more info.

 Ryman Auditorium Is Inducted Into IEBA Hall of Fame

 October 17, 2017 – The Mother Church of Country Music was inducted into the International Entertainment Buyers Association (IEBA) Hall of Fame at their 2017 Industry Awards.

 Prior to its induction into the Hall of Fame, Ryman Auditorium has been the recipient of multiple Theater of the Year awards from IEBA, the leading trade organization for live entertainment industry professionals.
 The organization concluded its 47th Annual Conference with an awards ceremony honoring those behind the scenes.
 Other honorees include music legend Kenny Rogers; iconic concert promoter Louis Messina; Adam Kornfeld, longtime booking agent for Metallica, Red Rocks Amphitheater, and the State Fair of Texas.

 Nashville Lifestyles Cover